 - Screening is extremely important, because finding polyps before they become cancerous reduces the risk of developing rectal cancer by at least 90 percent.

-- Finding ways to prevent polyps from forming is an important part of ongoing research at Dana-Farber/Brigham and Women's Cancer Center.
+- Finding ways to prevent polyps from forming is an important part of ongoing research at Dana-Farber Brigham Cancer Center.